4 hvite sopp i ulike vekststadier som ligger på løvdekt bakke.

 Good advice when picking mushrooms

-• Only eat mushrooms you are 100% sure are safe.
+• Only eat or serve mushrooms if you are completely sure they are safe.

 Hepatotoxic mushrooms